-The Illinois Premise Alert Program (Public Act 96-0788) provides for Public Safety Agencies in the State of Illinois to allow people with disabilities, special needs, or both to provide information to police, fire and EMS personnel to be kept in a database.
+The Illinois Premise Alert Program (Public Act 96-0788) provides for public safety agencies in the State of Illinois to allow people with disabilities, special needs, or both to provide information to police, fire and EMS personnel to be kept in a database.
 The information provided can be used to offer guidance and assistance to public safety workers in responding to and assisting those persons with disabilities or special needs.
 Families, caregivers, or the person with a disability or special needs may provide this information.
-Premise Alert Program Notification Form.

 This life saving procedure can be taught to food service operators and other interested parties upon request.

 Need your blood pressure checked by a trained professional?
 Paramedics are staffed at all five fire stations and would be happy to take your blood pressure free of charge.
 This service is available at any Glenview fire station; stop in today!

 We welcome the opportunity to meet our residents on this informal basis.
 Firefighters demonstrate their tools of the trade and provide insight to some of the mysteries of our job: why firefighters cut holes in roofs and break windows; how much water is on an engine, and why fire engines are red.
 There is a high demand for fire department apparatus to visit neighborhood block party events.
 We attend as many possible with advanced notification.
 Block parties and other appearances are done as an in-service detail.

 - Block party applications can be found here.